NickStefan/stockmarket/readme.md

 ### TODO
 - [x] ledger service
   - [x] listen for http (from orderbook)
+  - [ ] use django and mysql for auth, accounts and assets
   - [x] track quantity and asset for each user (cash is an asset)

 - [x] orderbook service
   - [x] listen for http (for submitting of orders)
+  - [x] redlock on orderbook ticker keys
+  - [ ] containerize, load balance
-  - [ ] use redis ordered sets for buy and sell priority queues
+  - [x] use redis ordered sets for buy and sell priority queues
   - [x] priotiy queues for buy and sell orders
   - [x] dequeue priority queues into trades
   - [x] message to ledger service